micromdm/nanomdm/docs/operations-guide.md

 Options are specified as a comma-separated list of "key=value" pairs.
 The mysql backend supports these options:

 * `delete=1`, `delete=0`
-  * This option turns on the command and response deleter.
+  * This option turns on or off the command and response deleter.
+It is disabled by default.
 When enabled (with `delete=1`) command responses, queued commands, and commands themeselves will be deleted from the database after enrollments have responded to a command.

 *Example:* `-storage mysql -dsn nanomdm:nanomdm/mymdmdb -storage-options delete=1`